6thsolution/dart_sealed/sealed_annotations/README.md

 Sometimes you need some fields to be present in all of your sealed classes.
 For example consider making a sealed class for different types of errors, and all of them are required to have `code` and `message`.
-It is very annoying to add code and message to all of sealeds manually.
-Also if you have an error object you are unable to get its code or message without using cast or match methods.
+It is very annoying to add code and message to all of sealed classes manually.
+Also, if you have an error object you are unable to get its code or message without using cast or match methods.
 Here you can use common fields.

 To declare a common field you can add a getter or a final field to a manifest class, and it will automatically be added to all of your sealed classes. for example: